English courses and End-of-Course tests

 Attendance is compulsory

 Attending at least 75% of classes and completing at least 75% of the exercises on the didactic platform online are required to be admitted to sit the end-of-course test.

 Important notice: sitting the end-of-course test on the first available session is compulsory.

-How many times am I entitled to sit the end-of-course test?
+How many times are students entitled to sit the end-of-course test?

-Those who pass the end-of-course test and attain the level required by their degree course fulfil the OFA or receive the corresponding language assessment credits, according to their degree programme.
+Those who pass the end-of-course test and attain the level required by their degree course will fulfil the OFA (additional learning requirement) or receive the corresponding language assessment credits, according to their degree programme.

 Those who do not pass the end-of-course test at their first try have 5 more tries at their disposal to pass it.